Doha: Media

 Qatar's first radio station, Mosque Radio, began broadcasting in the 1960s from Doha.
 The multinational media conglomerate Al Jazeera Media Network is based in Doha with its wide variety of channels of which Al Jazeera Arabic, Al Jazeera English, Al Jazeera Documentary Channel, Al Jazeera Mubasher, beIN Sports Arabia and other operations are based in the TV Roundabout in the city.
 Al-Kass Sports Channel's headquarters is also located in Doha.

 Al Jazeera Media Network serves as the overarching entity overseeing Al Jazeera English, Al Jazeera Arabic, AJ+ along with several other fact-based media endeavors that bear the same distinct brand.
-Originally conceived as a satellite TV channel delivering Arabic news and current affairs, it has since evolved into a multifaceted media network encompassing various platforms such as online, specialized television channels in numerous languages, and more.
+Originally conceived as a satellite TV channel delivering Arabic news and current affairs, it now encompasses various platforms such as online, specialized television channels in numerous languages, and more.